 This clause starts with a new section that organizations should determine and identify opportunities for improvement such as improved processes to enhance customer satisfaction.
-There is also a need to actively look for opportunities to improve processes, products and services, and the QMS, especially with future customer requirements in mind.
+There is also a need to look for opportunities to improve processes, products and services, and the QMS, especially with future customer requirements in mind

 Due to the new way of handling preventive actions, there are no preventive action requirements in this clause.
 However, there are some new corrective action requirements.
 The first is to react to the nonconformities and take action, as applicable, to control and correct the nonconformities and deal with the consequences.
 The second is to determine whether similar nonconformities exists or could potentially occur.
+Causal factors include human factors, so could be wide ranging.
+The requirement for documented information (procedure) for non-conformity and corrective action is retained.
+This must include flow down to providers as appropriate.

 The requirement for continual improvement has been extended to cover the suitability and adequacy of the QMS as well as its effectiveness, but it no longer specifies how an organization achieves this.
+Improvement activities must be monitored and evaluated.

-The change has brought some changes to the terminology used as is shown in the table opposite.
+The change has brought some changes to the terminology used as is shown in the table below.

-Major differences in terminology between ISO 9001:2008 and ISO 9001:2015
+Major differences in terminology between the old and new standards

-ISO 9001:2008 ISO 9001:2015 Products Products and services Exclusions Not used - see Clause A.5 for clarification of applicability Management representative Not used Documentation, quality manual, documented procedures, records Documented information Work environment Environment for the operation of processes Monitoring and measuring equipment Monitoring and measuring resources Purchased product Externally provided products and services Supplier External provider
+ISO 9001:2008 ISO 9001:2015 / AS/EN 9100 series Products Products and services Exclusions See Clause 4.3 for clarification of applicability Management representative See clause 5.3 of AS/EN 9100 series Documentation, quality manual, documented procedures, records Documented information Maintained = manuals and procedures Retained = records Work environment Environment for the operation of processes Monitoring and measuring equipment Monitoring and measuring resources Purchased product Externally provided products and services Supplier External provider